Tom Yawkey: Boston Red Sox

-Integration of the Red Sox
+Racism and racial integration of the Red Sox

 The Red Sox were the first MLB team to sign a Mexican-born player, fielding Mel Almada on September 8, 1933.
-However, they were the last major league team to add a black player to their roster allegedly due to Yawkey and the managers he hired being racists.
-These claims have been disputed by some journalists and researchers.
-In his biography of Yawkey, Bill Nowlin states that there is no evidence that Yawkey ever made a racist statement or was "personally racist."
-Furthermore, a 2006 article in The Boston Globe commented that Yawkey "was not overtly racist, but members of his inner circle were."
+However, they were the last major league team to add a black player to their roster, allegedly due to Yawkey and the managers he hired being racists.

 According to the Boston Herald, as owner of the Boston Red Sox, the team's integration policy was Yawkey's responsibility.
-In 1945, the Red Sox held a tryout for Jackie Robinson, Sam Jethroe, and Marvin Williams, but the men never heard back from the team after the tryout and Robinson was signed by the Brooklyn Dodgers for the 1947 season.
-In 1967, Robinson said Yawkey was "probably one of the most bigoted guys in baseball".
+In 1945, Red Sox held a farce tryout chiefly designed to assuage the desegregationist sensibilities of powerful Boston City Councilman Isadore H. Y. Muchnick.
+Jackie Robinson, who would later play for the Brooklyn Dodgers, was subjected to racial epithets by management and left the tryout humiliated.

-The team's attempts to integrate prior to 1959 were unsuccessful.
-In the 1940s and 50s, Joe Cronin, general manager after Eddie Collins, scouted black players, including Sam Jethroe, Larry Doby and Bill Greason but none signed with the team.
+Attempts to integrate between 1945 and 1959 were unsuccessful.
+Joe Cronin, general manager after Eddie Collins, scouted black players, including Sam Jethroe, Larry Doby and Bill Greason but none signed with the team.
 In 1950, the team signed Lorenzo Piper Davis, their first black player, for their minor league team, but he was released in May of that year.
 Three years later, the team signed Earl Wilson to their minor league team, but his career was interrupted by serving in the Marines in 1957.
-Wilson returned to the Sox's Minneapolis farm team after completing his military service and was fielded by the Sox in July 1959.
+Wilson would later return to the Sox's Minneapolis farm team after completing his military service and be fielded by the Sox in July 1959.

-In 1956, The Boston Globe published an article discussing the Red Sox's lack of black players on the team, where manager Joe Cronin denied prejudice allegations.
+In 1956, The Boston Globe published an article discussing the Red Sox's lack of black players on the team, in which manager Joe Cronin denied prejudice allegations.
 The article reported that the Red Sox had made an offer of $115,000 for Charlie Neal in 1954, but the offer was rejected.

 Despite the Red Sox having multiple black players in their farm system during the 1950s, the team did not promote any of them to the major league until 1959.
-In 1959, Pumpsie Green, who was signed by the team in 1955, made his debut on July 21.
+On July 21, 1959, Pumpsie Green, who was signed by the team in 1955, made his debut, making the Red Sox the final major league team to integrate its roster.

 In 1967, the Red Sox fielded a team with a starting lineup including multiple black players, such as George Scott and Reggie Smith.
+However, the Red Sox did not sign any Black free agents between the 1976 start of the free agency system and 1993, thereby missing out on a substantial portion of top baseball talent during that 17-year period.